Skip to main content

 DNI (Direct Normal Irradiance)Solar radiation received on a surface held perpendicular (normal) to the sun’s rays, representing only the direct beam component from the sun’s disk.
 DNI is the highest-intensity component under clear skies (typically 800–1000 W/m²) and is the primary driver of energy production for tracking systems.
 DNI drops to zero under overcast conditions.

-EclipticThe plane of Earth’s orbit around the Sun, or equivalently, the apparent annual path of the Sun across the celestial sphere.
-The ecliptic is inclined at approximately 23.44° to the celestial equator (Earth’s equatorial plane projected onto the sky).
+EclipticThe plane of earth’s orbit around the sun, or equivalently, the apparent annual path of the sun across the celestial sphere.
+The ecliptic is inclined at approximately 23.44° to the celestial equator (earth’s equatorial plane projected onto the sky).
 This tilt causes the seasons.

 Ecliptic CoordinatesA celestial coordinate system based on the ecliptic plane as the fundamental reference.
 Positions are specified by ecliptic longitude (measured eastward from the vernal equinox along the ecliptic, 0°–360°) and ecliptic latitude (angular distance north or south of the ecliptic, ±90°).
 Used in planetary and solar position calculations.

-Ecliptic Reference FrameA coordinate system with the ecliptic (Earth’s orbital plane) as its fundamental plane.
+Ecliptic Reference FrameA coordinate system with the ecliptic (earth’s orbital plane) as its fundamental plane.
 The x-axis points toward the vernal equinox, and the z-axis is perpendicular to the ecliptic.
 Used for describing planetary positions and as an intermediate step in solar position calculations.
 See also: Ecliptic Coordinates.

 Elevation (Solar)The angular height of the sun above the horizon, measured in degrees.
 Also called solar altitude.
 Ranges from 0° (horizon) to 90° (directly overhead).
 Related to zenith angle by: elevation = 90° − zenith.

-Ephemeris TimeA historical uniform time scale based on the motion of celestial bodies, independent of Earth’s variable rotation.
+Ephemeris TimeA historical uniform time scale based on the motion of celestial bodies, independent of earth’s variable rotation.
 Ephemeris Time was replaced by Terrestrial Time (TT) in 1984, though the two are continuous and equivalent for practical purposes.
 Used in astronomical calculations where precise orbital mechanics are needed.
 Differs from Universal Time by ΔT.

-Equatorial CoordinatesA celestial coordinate system based on Earth’s equatorial plane projected onto the celestial sphere.
+Equatorial CoordinatesA celestial coordinate system based on earth’s equatorial plane projected onto the celestial sphere.
 Positions are specified by right ascension (measured eastward from the vernal equinox along the celestial equator, 0h–24h or 0°–360°) and declination (angular distance north or south of the equator, ±90°).
-Used for specifying positions as seen from Earth.
+Used for specifying positions as seen from earth.

-Equatorial Reference FrameA coordinate system with Earth’s equatorial plane as its fundamental plane.
+Equatorial Reference FrameA coordinate system with earth’s equatorial plane as its fundamental plane.
 The x-axis points toward the vernal equinox, and the z-axis points toward the celestial north pole.
-Used for describing celestial positions as seen from Earth and for calculating hour angles.
+Used for describing celestial positions as seen from earth and for calculating hour angles.
 See also: Equatorial Coordinates.

-EquinoxThe moment when the Sun crosses the celestial equator, making day and night approximately equal length worldwide.
-The vernal (spring) equinox occurs around March 20 when the Sun moves northward; the autumnal equinox occurs around September 22 when it moves southward.
+EquinoxThe moment when the sun crosses the celestial equator, making day and night approximately equal length worldwide.
+The vernal (spring) equinox occurs around March 20 when the sun moves northward; the autumnal equinox occurs around September 22 when it moves southward.
 The equinox points also serve as reference points for celestial coordinate systems.

-Equation of TimeThe difference between apparent solar time (based on the actual Sun’s position) and mean solar time (based on a hypothetical Sun moving at constant rate).
-The equation of time varies from approximately −14 to +16 minutes throughout the year due to two effects: (1) Earth’s elliptical orbit causes varying orbital speed per Kepler’s second law, and (2) Earth’s axial tilt causes the Sun’s east-west motion projected onto the celestial equator to vary seasonally.
+Equation of TimeThe difference between apparent solar time (based on the actual sun’s position) and mean solar time (based on a hypothetical sun moving at constant rate).
+The equation of time varies from approximately −14 to +16 minutes throughout the year due to two effects: (1) earth’s elliptical orbit causes varying orbital speed per Kepler’s second law, and (2) earth’s axial tilt causes the sun’s east-west motion projected onto the celestial equator to vary seasonally.
 PlantPredict uses a second-order Fourier series approximation following Spencer (1971).

 Fractional Year AngleThe angular position in the annual cycle, ranging from 0 to 2π radians over the course of a year.
 Computed as γ = (2π/365.24)(n − 1 + t/24), where n is the day of year and t is the hour of day.
 Used in Fourier series approximations for seasonal solar variations such as the equation of time and extraterrestrial irradiance.
 Also called the day angle.

 GAST (Greenwich Apparent Sidereal Time)The hour angle of the true vernal equinox at the Greenwich meridian.
-GAST measures Earth’s rotational position relative to the stars, accounting for nutation.
+GAST measures earth’s rotational position relative to the stars, accounting for nutation.
 It is computed from Greenwich Mean Sidereal Time (GMST) plus the equation of the equinoxes (Δψ cos ε).
 Used to calculate the local hour angle of celestial objects.

-GeocentricMeasured from Earth’s center, treating the planet as a point mass.
-Geocentric coordinates do not account for the observer’s position on Earth’s surface, making them suitable for astronomical calculations where parallax effects are negligible.
+GeocentricMeasured from earth’s center, treating the planet as a point mass.
+Geocentric coordinates do not account for the observer’s position on earth’s surface, making them suitable for astronomical calculations where parallax effects are negligible.

 GHI (Global Horizontal Irradiance)Total solar radiation received on a horizontal surface from the entire sky hemisphere, including direct beam, diffuse sky radiation, and ground-reflected radiation.
 GHI is the most commonly measured irradiance component and equals DNI × cos(θz) + DHI, where θz is the solar zenith angle.
 Typical peak values are 900–1100 W/m² at solar noon under clear skies.

-HeliocentricMeasured from the center of the Sun.
-Heliocentric coordinates describe Earth’s position in its orbit around the Sun, used as an intermediate step in calculating the Sun’s apparent position as seen from Earth.
+HeliocentricMeasured from the center of the sun.
+Heliocentric coordinates describe earth’s position in its orbit around the sun, used as an intermediate step in calculating the sun’s apparent position as seen from earth.

 Julian CalendarA calendar system introduced by Julius Caesar in 46 BC, using a 365.25-day year with leap years every 4 years.
 In astronomy, “Julian” refers to the Julian Day Number—a continuous count of days since January 1, 4713 BC—which provides a uniform time reference independent of calendar systems.
 Julian Day 2451545.0 corresponds to January 1, 2000, 12:00 TT (the J2000.0 epoch).

-Local Hour AngleThe angular distance of a celestial object (typically the Sun) from the observer’s local meridian, measured westward in degrees or hours.
-An hour angle of 0° means the object is on the meridian (local noon for the Sun); positive values indicate the object has passed the meridian (afternoon).
+Local Hour AngleThe angular distance of a celestial object (typically the sun) from the observer’s local meridian, measured westward in degrees or hours.
+An hour angle of 0° means the object is on the meridian (local noon for the sun); positive values indicate the object has passed the meridian (afternoon).
 Computed as H = GAST + observer’s longitude − right ascension.

-Local Solar TimeA time scale based on the Sun’s actual position relative to the observer’s meridian.
-Solar noon (12:00 local solar time) occurs when the Sun crosses the local meridian.
-Local solar time differs from clock time due to the observer’s position within their time zone and the equation of time (which accounts for Earth’s elliptical orbit and axial tilt).
+Local Solar TimeA time scale based on the sun’s actual position relative to the observer’s meridian.
+Solar noon (12:00 local solar time) occurs when the sun crosses the local meridian.
+Local solar time differs from clock time due to the observer’s position within their time zone and the equation of time (which accounts for earth’s elliptical orbit and axial tilt).

 Local Standard TimeClock time for a given time zone, defined as a fixed offset from Coordinated Universal Time (UTC).
 For example, US Eastern Standard Time is UTC−5.
 Local standard time differs from local solar time due to the observer’s longitude within the time zone and the equation of time.
 To convert from local solar time to local standard time, apply the equation of time correction and adjust for the difference between the observer’s longitude and the time zone’s central meridian.